MartinWinton/Twitter/README.md

 The following **optional** features are implemented:

-- [ ] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- [x] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+ (reply not implemented)
 - [ ] User can view their profile in a *profile tab*
 - Contains the user header view: picture and tagline
 - Contains a section with the users basic stats: # tweets, # following, # followers